awsdocs/aws-lambda-developer-guide/doc_source/nodejs-prog-model-logging.md

 1. Choose the first stream in the list\.

 Each log stream corresponds to an [instance of your function](running-lambda-code.md)\.
 New streams appear when you update your function and when additional instances are created to handle multiple concurrent invocations\.
-To find logs for specific invocations, you can instrument your function with X\-Ray and record details about the request and log stream in the trace\.
+To find logs for specific invocations, you can instrument your function with X\-Ray, and record details about the request and log stream in the trace\.
 For a sample application that correlates logs and traces with X\-Ray, see [Error Processor Sample Application for AWS Lambda](sample-errorprocessor.md)\.

 ## Using the AWS CLI<a name="nodejs-logging-cli"></a>